 Listen to this reflection by playing the video below or continue down the page to read the full text version.

-Delta Rae had it right.
-There is no peace in quiet.
-After the Celebration of Life was over and friends and family have returned to their lives, the house Amy and I have shared is very quiet.
+Delta Rae had it right—there is “No Peace in Quiet.”
+After the Celebration of Life was over and friends and family returned to their lives, the house Amy and I shared was very quiet.
 Too quiet.
-For the better part of 28 years, our house has been the exact opposite as it was typically a beehive of activity raising our three wonderful children.
+For the better part of twenty-eight years, our house had been the exact opposite, as it was typically a beehive of activity while we raised our three wonderful children.

-From the early grade school years to the running (and driving) around of the Middle and High School years, our house has rarely been the quiet house.
+From the early grade school years to the runningand drivingaround of the middle and high school years, our house was rarely the quiet house.
 Our kids were never video game kids.
 They much preferred our enormous sand box and playset when they were little and outdoor sports and shenanigans as they grew older.
-The screeching and yelling of them and their friends were nearly a constant sound in our neighborhood.
+The screeching and yelling from them and their friends was nearly a constant sound in our neighborhood.

 One of the other mainstays at our household was dinner.
 We had always been a family that ate dinner together.
-Part of that was a function of the boy’s diabetes.
-From a very early age, we had structured our lives around eating meals in order to regulate the boy’s blood sugar levels and keep them on a healthy trajectory.
-Meal time at the Youngquist household was rarely quiet.
-This was partly due to the boys’ post meal sugar rush they experienced before their insulin could fully kick in and partly to Amy’s skill and insistence in extracting the day’s events out of each of the kids.
+Part of that was a function of the boys’ diabetes.
+From a very early age, we had structured our lives around eating meals in order to regulate the boys’ blood sugar levels and keep them on a healthy trajectory.
+Mealtime at the Youngquist household was rarely quiet.
+This was partly due to the post-meal sugar rush the boys experienced before their insulin could fully kick in and partly due to Amy’s skill and insistence in extracting the day’s events out of each of the kids.

-One night on a particularly boisterous night at the dinner table, Morgan, a very tall 6’2” at the time, saw fit to jump up onto his chair and moon his brother sitting across the table from him.
-Seeing such a spectacle at an elevated height truly shocked Amy into full parent mode and she scolded him with appropriate vigor.
-Unfortunately, when she looked to me for reinforcement, I was of no help as I couldn’t stop laughing uncontrollably at the absurdity of the entire episode.
+Once on a particularly boisterous night at the dinner table, Morgan—a very tall six foot two at the time—saw fit to jump up onto his chair and moon his brother, who was sitting across the table from him.
+Seeing such a spectacle at an elevated height truly shocked Amy into full parent mode, and she scolded Morgan with appropriate vigor.
+Unfortunately, when she looked to me for reinforcement, I was of no help as I couldn’t stop laughing at the absurdity of the entire episode.

-I worry without that ever-present love and laughter from their mother, that our house will digress into the quiet and sad house that no one wants to visit.
-The ability to create and nurture that same fun loving atmosphere created by their mother might be beyond my ability, especially as I mourn her absence.
-I have taken for granted the companionship, friendship, and love that has been ever present in this household.
+I worry without that ever-present love and laughter from their mother that our house will digress into the quiet, sad house that no one wants to visit.
+The gift to build and nurture that same fun-loving atmosphere Amy created might be beyond my ability, especially as I mourn her absence.
+I have taken for granted the companionship, friendship, and love that has been a constant in this household.
 I miss it greatly and regret my complacency.
-There truly is no peace in quiet.
+There truly is “No Peace in Quiet.”

 This site is mine and mine alone.
 I will not tolerate trolls of any kind in the comment sections and will block negative comments and abusive individuals.
 Denigrating medical professionals will also not be tolerated on this site.
 Our health care system is far from perfect, but I have found the vast majority of health care workers to be competent and possessing a degree of empathy to be admired and emulated.